-Pronounced pee-ee-kay-uh, this website offers apps for iPhone, iPad or iPod.
-The apps are family-friendly and fun, but the features included on the website really won my heart.
-The site includes close to a hundred crafts.
+Pronounced pee-ee-kay-uh, this website offers apps for the iPhone, iPad, and iPod.
+These family-friendly and fun features include close to a hundred crafts.
 Generously sized thumbnails make the list easy to scan, and the directions are clear and easy to follow.
-Since I love to experience art with the grandchildren, I also love the activities that are geared around introducing children to great artists like Piet Mondrian and Georges...
-Seurat.

-I found Khan Academy when I was helping my grandson with his math homework and found myself lost in the world of exponents with negative bases.
-When I did an Internet search for the term, Khan Academy popped up, and I've been a fan ever since.
-A non-profit, Khan Academy also also works with partners to create online resources that are as much fun as they are brain-expanding.
-Learn about animation with Pixar or do science experiments with the Exploratorium.
-It's perfect for learners of... all ages.Continue to 5 of 6 below.
+Khan Academy can help you and your grandchild with homework.
+The non-profit also works with partners to create online resources that are as much fun as they are brain-expanding.
+For example, you can learn about animation with Pixar or do science experiments with the Exploratorium.
+Plus, it's perfect for learners of all ages.Continue to 5 of 5 below.

-I feel ready good when I'm hiking with the grandkids and we see a bird.
-That's a shrike, I'll say, or a cormorant or a cattle egret.
-Occasionally, however, I'm stumped.
-That's when Merlin comes to my rescue.
 Designed by the famous Cornell University Ornithology department, the app asks you just five questions before generating a list of possible species.
-It uses GPS technology to include zero in on birds that are likely to be in your particular area.
-A newer feature allows... you to take a picture of the bird and find a possible identification using a two-step process.
+It uses...
+GPS technology to also zero in on birds that are likely to be in your particular area.
+Additionally, there is a feature that allows you to take a picture of the bird and find a possible identification using a two-step process.